Skip to main content

 The Intersection of Peptides and Metabolic Health

-Perimenopause is frequently associated with adverse changes in and metabolic function, including an increase in visceral adipose tissue and a greater risk of insulin resistance.
+Perimenopause is frequently associated with adverse changes in body composition and metabolic function, including an increase in visceral adipose tissue and a greater risk of insulin resistance.
 These changes are driven in part by the loss of estrogen’s favorable effects on glucose metabolism and lipid profiles.

 Peptide therapies, particularly those that target growth hormone and incretin pathways, offer a powerful means of intervention.
 Tesamorelin, a GHRH analog, has been specifically studied for its ability to reduce visceral adiposity.
 By stimulating the release of endogenous growth hormone, it promotes lipolysis, the breakdown of fats, particularly in the abdominal region.